There are 8 core strokes to Regular Script (kǎi shū) characters. From these all other variants flow.

 To shove (cè), to rein in (lēi), to incise (nǔ), to kick (tī), to whip (cè), to sweep (lüè), to peck (zhuó), and to slash (zhe).

-There are always questions with regard to Chinese Calligraphy so please get in touch if there is something I’ve not covered or not explained well.
-Please email: email@example.com
+There are always questions with regard to Chinese Calligraphy so please get in touch if there is something I have not covered or not explained in sufficient detail.
+Please email: firstname.lastname@example.org

 Want a workshop with us?